-When you’re tackling a home improvement project or a spring clean-up, the amount of unwanted trash you accumulate can surprise you.
-Residential curbside trash & waste removal can make it difficult to get rid of your waste, with limits on the number of bags and over-sized items you can put out each week.
+When you’re tackling a spring clean-up for your business, the amount of unwanted trash you accumulate can surprise you.
+Regular trash and waste removal can make it difficult to get rid of your waste, with limits on the number of bags and oversized items you can put out each week.

 Roll-off dumpsters are perfect for situations where you’re accumulating a lot of trash all at once.
-Delivered right into your driveway or in front of your home, you can easily dispose of everything without worrying about the limitations imposed by your residential trash service.
-But, as tempting as it may be to think “everything goes!” when you’re looking at that huge, empty bin, you should be aware of certain household items that cannot be dumped into your dumpster.
+Delivered right into your driveway or in front of your home, you can easily dispose of everything without worrying about the limitations imposed by your usual trash service.
+But, as tempting as it may be to think “everything goes!” when you’re looking at that huge, empty bin, you should be aware of certain household items that you can’t dump into your dumpster.

 What You Shouldn’t Put In Your Dumpster